Our team

 Eradication Technical Officer

-Linlin completed her PhD in Ecology and Biodiversity at Victoria University, exploring population dynamics in tuatara.
+Linlin completed her PhD in Ecology and Biodiversity at Victoria University of Wellington, exploring population dynamics in tuatara.
 We adapted the model she used to understand rat populations.
 Linlin also holds a MSc and taught high school biology for 12 years in northeastern China.

 Our project is very challenging but Linlin is excited to be part of such ambitious and meaningful work.
 She also says the huge amount of data we now have also helps us refine how we operate.